reinteractive/new_rails_template/README.md

 Pre Initialisation Setup with RVM
 ---------------------------------

-First off, if you are using RVM, make sure you have bundler installed in your global gemset, this saves installing it every single time:
+All RubyX app is developed using RVM and app specific Gemsets, so you need make sure you have bundler installed in your global gemset, this saves installing it every single time:

     rvm gemset use 'global'
     gem install bundler